kwyoke/Huawei-Image-Denoising-Challenge-Nov-2018/README.md

 Then, participants had to use their codes to denoise 30 noisy unseen test images (10 from each image class) without having their corresponding clean images, and these denoised images were then submitted onto the competition website.
 The effectiveness of the algorithm was evaluated using PSNR and SSIM by the organisers.

-## Demonstration ##
+## Demo ##
+**Gaussian Blur, Bilateral Filtering, Non-local means denoising:**
-The Jupyter notebook demonstrates the opencv2 implementations of Gaussian blurring, Bilateral Filtering and non-local means denoising on a heavily corrupted image as well as a sample from the Huawei competition dataset.
+Jupyter notebook demonstrates opencv implementations of these methods using a sample from the huawei competition.
 (Requires downloading of opencv 3)

-Can run the Matlab code for BM3D using following instructions:
-Can run DnCNN using following instructions:
+**BM3D:**
+In the folder BM3D_COLOR, run the *run.m* file in Matlab, which will denoise the 30 images in the *test* folder provided by huawei and save the outputs in the *output* folder.
+The matlab code is extracted from http://www.cs.tut.fi/~foi/GCF-BM3D/

 ## Results ##
 |Submitted test  images| PSNR| SSIM|